 T=Total funding goal

-P=Percentage of the total funding goal expected to be covered by prelaunch subscibers
+P=Percentage of the total funding goal expected to be covered by prelaunch subscribers

-Now, things are never as simple as applying an equation to getting satisfactory results, so let’s look at four major barriers to an effective pre-launch crowdfunding campaign to avoid the unnecessary mistakes:
+However, it takes more than a blanket equation to get satisfactory results, so let’s look at four major barriers to an effective pre-launch crowdfunding campaign to avoid unnecessary mistakes:

-- The product (s) does not carry a resonance with the targeted audience or customers
+- The product (s) does not resonate with the targeted audience or customers

 - Faulty planning, poor flexibility when things go wrong